 First, liberation theology encourages tendencies to regard the Church as a "popular movement."
 Church organizations subsequently begin regarding themselves virtually as militant NGOs.
 But why, Clodovis asked, would anyone join a Church which essentially considers itself just another social movement?
 Plenty of secular NGOs pursuing hundreds of causes already exist.
 Why bother embracing the whole apparatus of Catholic doctrine if the Church's primary objective is pursuing earthly utopias rather than saving souls?

 More seriously, Clodovis suggested, when theologians prioritize the poor over Christ when it comes to understanding Christian faith, the "inevitable result is the politicization of the faith, its reduction to an instrument for social liberation."
 In Clodovis' view, any authentically Christian theology of freedom begins "with Christ and arrives at the poor."
 According to Clodovis, "the Christ-principle always includes the poor, but the poor-principle does not necessarily include Christ."

-This echoes one critique of liberation theology made by Joseph Ratzinger - now Benedict XVI -- in the early 1980s.
+This echoes one critique of liberation theology made by Joseph Ratzinger, now Pope Benedict XVI, in the early 1980s.